saakivnzechad/portfolio-website/README.md

 ## Deployment

-This project can be easily deployed as a static site to platforms like GitHub Pages.
-Refer to the project's documentation on deploying Vite projects to GitHub Pages for detailed instructions.
+This project can be deployed as a static site to platforms such as GitHub Pages.
+Refer to the project's documentation on deploying Vite projects to GitHub Pages for instructions.

 ---